Rawbert14/agile-project/README.md

 * *4 hours* Create the list of teammates/employees

 ## Week 12 - Full week
-* This week I drafted the survey, rafined the existign feautures to havee an MVP and worked on functionalities as quizes, todo, teams, tasks, posts. - *35 hours*
+* This week I drafted the survey, refined the existign features to havee an MVP and worked on functionalities as quizzes, todo, teams, tasks, posts. - *35 hours*

 ## Week 13 - Full week
-* This week I final touched exidting product and deployed it on the server for being able to start the survey - *20 hours*
+* This week I finalized and polished the existing product and deployed it on the server for being able to start the survey - *20 hours*

 ## Week 14
 * Christmas break